KCL-Benediction/benediction_file_system/README.md

 ```
 ## Installation for mobile client

-Download the folder of "the mobile client".
+Download the folder "Mobile_Client_final/The mobile client".
 Open xcworkspace and connect your iPhone with Xcode.
 The pod file has been attached in the folder, run the command lines below

 ```bash
 pod install